christophgil/ZIPsFS/README.md

 Remote roots in ZIPsFS are specified using a double-slash prefix, similar to UNC paths (//server/share/...).
 Each remote branch is isolated in terms of fault handling and threading and has its own thread pool, ensuring faults in one do not affect others.
-To avoid blocking the main file system thread: Remote file operations are executed asynchronously in dedicated worker threads.
+To avoid blocking the main file system thread, remote file operations are executed asynchronously in dedicated worker threads.

 ZIPsFS remains responsive even if a remote file access hangs.
 For redundantly stored files (i.e., available on multiple branches), another branch may take over transparently if one fails or becomes unresponsive.

-If a thread becomes unresponsive,
+If a thread becomes unresponsive, ZIPsFS will try to terminate the stalled thread after a timeout.
-ZIPsFS will try to terminate the stalled thread after a timeout.
-A new thread is started, attempting to restore functionality to the affected branch.
+As soon as the old thread does not exist any more, a new thread is started, attempting to restore functionality to the affected branch.

 If the stalled thread cannot be terminated, ZIPsFS will not create a new thread.

-In this case manual  release of the blockage is required by running the script ***ZIPsFS_CTRL.sh*** in ***~/.ZIPsFS***.
+This is best resolved by restarting ZIPsFS without interrupting ongoing file accesses.

+Another possibility is to start a new thread irrespectively of the still existing blocked thread.
+There is a shell script ***ZIPsFS_CTRL.sh*** for this in ***~/.ZIPsFS/***.
+When the blocked thread which had been scheduled for termination wakes up, it will be terminated by the system.
+However, there is no guaranty that termination will be perforemd immediately.
+For a short time, the two threads may be active concurrently with  undefined behaviour and the risk of segmentation faults.

 ## Data Integrity for ZIP Entries